 13 Hobbies That Are Both Cheap and Fun

-These hobbies are only as expensive as you make them
+These activities are only as expensive as you make them

 Whether you're trying to save money or just trying to get out of the same old rut, it can be fun to find new and interesting ways to enjoy your downtime.
 The first step to getting out of the same boring routine is exploring all of the options available.
 The process of trying out some hobbies you might not otherwise have considered can be an enjoyable experience by itself.